 You’ll also need the following:

 - A few old rags or terry cloth towels.
-(Using an old shirt you’ve been meaning to get rid of feels pretty good.)
+(Using an old shirt you’ve been meaning to get rid of also works.)

 Here's how to deep clean carpet yourself:

-- Start by mixing up a tiny bit of soap (1/8th tsp., but you can just eyeball a small amount) with the water in the spray bottle.
+- Start by mixing up a tiny bit of soap (1/8th teaspoon, though you can just eyeball a small amount) with the water in the spray bottle.
 Don’t shake it excessively, but let it mix.

 - Sprinkle the baking soda and table salt over the area you want to deep clean; you don’t need to cover it completely.